 Look, I’ll buy a multifamily asset anywhere if the deal makes sense.
 However, these markets are a great place to start looking if you’re just starting out or to keep an eye on if you’ve been in the game a while.
 I just want you all in the game and making not just money, but wealth.

-If you are interested in learning about more real estate investment opportunities, come join my exclusive real estate club.
+If you are interested in learning more about my experience in the industry, come join my Real Estate Training.
 Hope I see you there.